theouterlimitz/global-power-plant-database/reports/Final_Report.md

 ### Conclusions

+Conclusions and Future Work

-[cite_start]This analysis concludes that a substantial portion of global energy capacity, particularly infrastructure reliant on fossil fuels like coal and gas, is located in regions with high to extreme baseline water stress.
-The geographic hotspots for this risk are concentrated in North Africa, the Middle East, India, and Northern China. [cite_start]Furthermore, the future of this risk is highly dependent on the world's climate and socioeconomic pathway; pessimistic scenarios show a severe escalation of risk to energy security, while optimistic scenarios show that mitigation is possible.
+This analysis concludes that a substantial portion of global energy capacity, particularly infrastructure reliant on fossil fuels like coal and gas, is located in regions with high to extreme baseline water stress.
+The geographic hotspots for this risk are concentrated in North Africa, the Middle East, India, and Northern China.
+Furthermore, the future of this risk is highly dependent on the world's climate and socioeconomic pathway; pessimistic scenarios show a severe escalation of risk to energy security, while optimistic scenarios show that mitigation is possible.

-### Future Work
+Future Work

-[cite_start]This project provides a strong foundation that could be expanded in several ways:
+This project provides a strong foundation that could be expanded in several ways:

-* **Incorporate Plant-Level Water Usage:** Integrating datasets on specific plant cooling technologies and their water withdrawal rates would allow for a more precise risk assessment.
+Incorporate Plant-Level Water Usage: Integrating datasets on specific plant cooling technologies and their water withdrawal rates would allow for a more precise risk assessment.

-* **Ownership-Level Analysis:** The analysis could be extended to assess the portfolio-level water risk for the major companies listed in the `owner` field.
+Ownership-Level Analysis: The analysis could be extended to assess the portfolio-level water risk for the major companies listed in the owner field.

-* **Analyze Additional Risks:** Future work could create a more holistic risk score by incorporating the flood risk, drought risk, and water quality indicators available in the Aqueduct 4.0 dataset.
+Analyze Additional Risks: Future work could create a more holistic risk score by incorporating the flood risk, drought risk, and water quality indicators available in the Aqueduct 4.0 dataset.

-## References & Acknowledgements
+References & Acknowledgements

-* [cite_start]The core datasets for this project were provided by the **World Resources Institute (WRI)** and are available under a Creative Commons (CC BY 4.0) license.
+The core datasets for this project were provided by the World Resources Institute (WRI) and are available under a Creative Commons (CC BY 4.0) license.

-* **Suggested Citation for Aqueduct 4.0 Data:** Kuzma, S., M.F.P.
+Suggested Citation for Aqueduct 4.0 Data: Kuzma, S., M.F.P.
 Bierkens, S. Lakshman, T. Luo, L. Saccoccia, E. H. Sutanudjaja, and R. Van Beek.
 2023.
 “Aqueduct 4.0: Updated decision-relevant global water risk indicators.”
-Technical Note. [cite_start]Washington, DC: World Resources Institute.
+Technical Note.
+Washington, DC: World Resources Institute.

-* The world map baselayer was sourced from **Natural Earth Data**.
+The world map baselayer was sourced from Natural Earth Data.